-Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below, by the deadline of 15 February 2024.
+Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed in C.1 below by 15 February 2023 and all other information listed below by 15 February 2024.

 Requested information must be generated using the Substance unless otherwise specified.